-Following the assessment and agreement of the RIO Director or IRB Chair that further investigation is warranted, the QI Officer or other experienced designee will proceed.
+Following the assessment and agreement of the RI Director or IRB Chair that further investigation is warranted, the QI Officer or other experienced designee will proceed.
 The principal investigator (PI) will be notified in writing of the impending investigation and asked to cooperate fully by answering questions, providing access to research records, and identifying research team members (as applicable).

 The administrative assessment with or without further investigation, will result in one of the following actions.

 Dismissal of the Problem as an Unjustified Claim of Noncompliance

 If the QI Officer, RI Director, and IRB Chair or designee discern that an allegation or complaint of noncompliance is without merit, the matter will be dismissed without further inquiry.
 The decision will be noted in the protocol file.
 Where appropriate, the PI will be notified in writing.

 Dismissal of the Problem as Not Meeting the Criteria for an Unanticipated Problem Involving Risks to Participants or Others

 Those involved in the assessment may determine that a problem did not involve noncompliance or meet the three criteria* for an unanticipated problem involving risks to participants or others (henceforth known as Unanticipated Problem).
 In this case, the matter will be dismissed and the PI will be informed of the dismissal.